ATaylorAerospace/Ion-Propulsion/README.md

 # Introduction

-This repository contains the design for an ion thruster that meets specific requirements for Space probes and Geo satellites.
+This repository contains the design for a gridded ion thruster that meets specific requirements for Space probes and Geo satellites.
 The designs will focus on the following:

 **🚀High efficiency:** Strive for a specific impulse (Isp) of at least 3,000 seconds for Manuevering and Orbital Raising.